nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    These enhancements will improve the usability of the `find_members` command, making it easier to locate members efficiently by various identifiers or by partial names.

 4. **Command Aliases for Improved Usability**
-   The current command names (e.g., `add_session`, `add_member`) are lengthy and require the use of underscores, which can be cumbersome for users to type frequently.
+   The current command names (e.g. `add_session`, `add_member`) are lengthy and require the use of underscores, which can be cumbersome for users to type frequently.

    **Example Requirement**: